naomi-henderson/naomi-henderson.github.io/pages/tutorial2t.md

-j--
+---
 layout: page
 title: Pangeo CMIP6
 description:
 ---

 #### GOALS:
-Introduce some new python tools using CMIP6 data for examples.
+Introduce some new Pangeo methods using CMIP6 data for examples.

 #### PROCEDURE:
 - Reminder: Questions and Answers using GitHub [Q&A](/pages/issues.html){:target="_blank_"}